 They should give you as much information as possible and should explain that the responsibility for complying with police bail conditions rests with the abuser.

 Domestic Violence Protection Orders

-When a DVPO is put in place, a perpetrator can be banned with immediate effect from returning to a residence and from having contact with the victim for up to 28 days, allowing the woman time to consider their options and get the support they need.
-However their power is limited, at this time a breach of DVPO is not yet a criminal offence.
+When a DVPO is put in place, a perpetrator can be banned with immediate effect from returning to a residence and from having contact with the victim for up to 28 days, allowing the person time to consider their options and get the support they need.

 The Domestic Violence Disclosure Scheme is also known as Clare’s Law, named after Claire Wood who was murdered by her ex-boyfriend in 2009.

 Clare’s Law gives members of the public a “right to ask” police where they have a concern that their partner may pose a risk to them or where they are concerned that the partner of a member of their family or a friend may pose a risk to that individual.

 If an application is made under the scheme, police and partner agencies will carry out checks and if they show that the partner has a record of abusive offences, or there is other information to indicate that there may be a risk from the partner, the Police will consider sharing this information.

 If you want to find out more information about the scheme in relation to your own or a friend or family members situation, call your local police on the non-emergency number, 101 to ask for further information on how to apply.

 Once an abuser has been arrested and charged, the file may be passed to the Crown Prosecution Service (CPS).
 The police and the CPS have agreed charging standards for certain types of offence, including assaults.
 These guidelines aim to ensure that consistent decisions are made in relation to charging.

 Police custody officers should liaise with the CPS at an early stage to seek advice on the sufficiency of the evidence, type of evidence required and the most appropriate charge(s).
 Custody officers should ensure that all advice given by the CPS is recorded on the prosecution file.